SAKryukov/microtonal-fabric/article/src/article.md

 * Major re-factoring performed to improve modularity and untangle dependencies between modules.
 * Unification of keyboard.html and tone-system-comparison.html applications, improved code, reduced unwanted dependencies between applications.
 * Developed conversion of objects to read-only, recursive or not, applied to definition sets of applications.
+* Solved the problem of silent first note in file-based instruments, due to the use of futures and a need for defer.
+(SA???)
 * Fixed and improved the mechanism of detection of incompatible browsers, discriminated Microsoft Edge by its features.

 ## Acknowledgments